apache/incubator-kie-tools/README.md

 - [kogito-maven](modules/kogito-maven): Installs and configure Maven on the S2I images, also provides custom configuration script.
 - [kogito-openjdk](modules/kogito-openjdk): Provides OpenJDK and JRE.
 - [kogito-persistence](modules/kogito-persistence): Provides the needed configuration scripts to properly configure the Kogito Services in the target image.
-- [kogito-quarkus](modules/kogito-quarkus): Main module for the quay.io/kiegroup/kogito-quarkus-ubi8 image.
+- [kogito-runtime-native](modules/kogito-runtime-native): Main module for the quay.io/kiegroup/kogito-runtime-native image.
-- [kogito-quarkus-jvm](modules/kogito-quarkus-jvm): Main module for the quay.io/kiegroup/kogito-quarkus-jvm-ubi8 image.
+- [kogito-runtime-jvm](modules/kogito-runtime-jvm): Main module for the quay.io/kiegroup/kogito-runtime-jvm image.
-- [kogito-quarkus-s2i](modules/kogito-quarkus-s2i): Main module for the quay.io/kiegroup/kogito-quarkus-ubi8-s2i image.
+- [kogito-builder](modules/kogito-builder): Main module for the quay.io/kiegroup/kogito-builder image.
 - [kogito-s2i-core](modules/kogito-s2i-core): Provides the source-to-image needed scripts and configurations.
-- [kogito-springboot](modules/kogito-springboot): Main module for the quay.io/kiegroup/kogito-springboot-ubi8 image.
-- [kogito-springboot-s2i](modules/kogito-springbot-s2i): Main module for the quay.io/kiegroup/kogito-springboot-ubi8-s2i image.

 For each image, we use a specific *-overrides.yaml file which will specific the modules needed.